-These healthy baked kale chips are quick and easy to make at home, and are a delicious (and surprisingly addictive) snack food!
+These healthy baked kale chips are quick and easy to make at home, and are a delicious snack food that's surprisingly hard to stop eating!

 I've been on a major kale kick lately.